TheEmber1/BlendSearch/README.md

 2. Community-compiled resources (fallback source)

 The application will clearly indicate when it's using fallback data sources that may be less accurate.

+**Note**: All shortcuts are verified to work with Blender 4.3.
+Most shortcuts will also work with earlier versions of Blender, but some may have changed since previous releases.

 ## Technology